LetItBeMonia/CompaniesWebCatalog/README.md

 EN
-# Application: Companies Web Catalogue
+# Application: Companies Web Catalog
 This project was made during the Node.js course.
 It was created using technologies like:
 - HTML, CSS, JavaScript
 - Node.js (Express.js)+ MongoDB